about us

 My first love was flowers.
 As a child I remember collecting fists full of flowers on neighborhood walks, drawing them in my sketch book as a tween and eventually learning to grow and arrange them as an adult in Conroe, TX where I reside with my husband.
 The garden quickly became the first and last place that I found myself each day.

 Becoming a Garden Educator with RTGG was a natural progression as I have taught in the traditional school setting as a certified Spanish teacher for 4 years and I love students.
 I have taught Spanish to PreK through Seniors in high school and I love every age.
-2022-23 is my third year working as a Garden Educator.
+2025-26 is my sixth year working as a Garden Educator.

 I am incredibly excited to get into your school learning gardens and help your students discover the joys of a garden.
 Planting seeds, discovering critters and harvesting carrots with children, truly, never gets old.